 Local and Rolledup Views

 Local and rolled up views are no more separate.
 The new Gantt view is a combination of both.
 Like the local view, tasks can be updated and saved using the new default view.
-Like the rolled-up view, it shows a tree view of tasks within the parent initiatives and child initiatives, where each level can be expanded and collapsed.
-The chart portion shows the rolled-up summary tasks helping you summarize the overall schedule status easily (See 'Saving Custom Views' section of the article An Overview of the new Gantt Interface.).
+The rolled-up view shows a tree view of tasks within the parent initiatives and child initiatives, where each level can be expanded and collapsed.
+The chart portion shows the rolled-up summary tasks helping you summarize the overall schedule status easily (See 'Saving Custom Views' section of the article An overview of the new Gantt interface.).

-However, you will notice that some of the functions that were previously available in the local view including export and import and reapplying constraints are now available only within the child initiatives and not at the parent level.
+However, you will notice that some of the local view's previously available functions, including export and import and reapplying constraints, are now available only within the child initiatives and not at the parent level.

 Scheduling is one of the most widely-used Amplify features.
-Combined with the new, enhanced, user-friendly interface, we have added a few important features that our users have been requesting.
+Combined with the enhanced, user-friendly interface, we have added a few important features that our users have requested.
 However, for the most part, the transition to the current Gantt interface has not altered any existing underlying functionality.

 We have omitted to discuss features like Import/Export and Save in this article as these features remain the same as before.
 Please reach out to us if you have more questions regarding upgrading to the latest version.